 A specific breakdown of U.S. potato use in 2012 is as follows:

-- 166 million cwt were used in frozen potato products, including frozen fries, tater tots, spiral fries, homefries, wedges and frozen whole potatoes (up 4 percent from 2011).
+- 170 million cwt were used in frozen potato products, including frozen fries, tater tots, spiral fries, home fries, wedges and frozen whole potatoes ( 2% increase from 2015).

-- 283 million cwt were used for fresh potatoes, which includes baked, boiled or mashed (up 4 percent from 2011).
+- 114 million cwt were used for fresh potatoes, which includes baked, boiled or mashed.

-- 50.6 million cwt were dehydrated, including products for potato chips, mashed potatoes, potato pancake mix and some canned stews (up 11 percent from 2001).
+- 48.02 million cwt were dehydrated, including products for potato chips, mashed potatoes, potato pancake mix and some canned stews (down 1 percent from 2015).

-- 2.46 million cwt were canned, which would be used for small whole potatoes, corned beef hash, various stews, soups, chowders and commercial potato salad (up slightly from 2011).
+- 1.93 million cwt were canned, which would be used for small whole potatoes, corned beef hash, various stews, soups, chowders and commercial potato salad (increased by 13% from 2015).

 The Economic Research Service 2012 forecast estimated that per person consumption of potatoes during 2010 would total 112.9 pounds, a slight decrease from 2009.
 Per person consumption can be broken down into 49.8 pounds of frozen potatoes, 35.5 pounds of fresh potatoes, 16.8 pounds of potato chips, 14 pounds of dehydrated potatoes and less than 1 pound of canned potatoes.

-In 2010, the United States exported 1.6 billion pounds of potatoes and potato products with a total value of $3.8 billion, up 8 percent from the previous year.
-Of that volume, the United States exported 1.5 billion pounds of frozen fries that were valued at $775.7 million.
-The leading buyer of U.S. frozen potatoes was Japan, followed by Canada, China and Mexico.
-The United States also exported 808.4 million pounds of fresh potatoes, valued at $165.9 million, primarily to Canada and Mexico (FAS 2010).
+In 2016, the United States exported potatoes and potato products with a total value of $3.1 billion, up 1 percent from 2015.
+Of that volume, the United States exported 1.5 billion pounds of frozen fries that were valued at $568 million.
+The leading buyer of U.S. frozen potatoes was Japan, followed by Mexico, South Korea and Hong Kong.
+The United States also exported fresh potatoes valued at $1.52 billion, primarily to Canada and Japan (FAS 2016).

-A total of 2.8 billion pounds of potatoes and potato products valued at $2.7 billion were imported in 2010, relatively unchanged from 2009.
-Frozen fries accounted for 1.4 billion pounds, the bulk of potato imports, and were valued at $631.9 million.
-Fresh potatoes accounted for 762.9 million pounds of potato imports valued at $132.1 million.
-Canada remained the main source of both fresh and frozen potatoes (FAS 2010).
+A total of $6.3 billion of fresh and processed potatoes were imported in 2016, relatively unchanged from 2015.
+Frozen fries were valued at $36 million while fresh potatoes were valued at $197 million.
+Canada remained the main source of both fresh and frozen potatoes (FAS 2016).

 In March 2009, Mexican officials imposed an average 20-percent tariff on various U.S. products exported to Mexico, including frozen potatoes.
 On August 18, 2010, the Mexican government released a revised set of targeted products and the tariff on U.S. frozen-potato products dropped to 5 percent.
 The reduction should help U.S. fryers regain market share lost to Canada, as Mexican importers compare higher transportation costs for Canadian potato products with the cost of the tariff on U.S. potato products (ERS).